top of page

 When people hear “large workstation sink,” they assume the bowl is going to be large too.

-Because the moment you try to rinse a sheet pan, wash a large cutting board, or clean cookware after a serious meal, you’ll know immediately whether the sink was designed by someone who cooks or someone who sells sinks.
+The moment you try to rinse a sheet pan, wash a large cutting board, or clean cookware after a serious meal, you’ll know immediately whether the sink was designed by someone who cooks or someone who sells sinks.

 2. Corners, Welds, and the Build Quality You Can’t Fake